"Dreaming of Corfu's sunny shores? May is the sweet spot for beach weather. Lace up your boots for epic trails and stunning landscapes."

 Why Visit Corfu?

-Corfu enchants as Greece's greenest island where emerald hills cascade to turquoise Ionian waters, Venetian fortresses guard Corfu Town's UNESCO old town, and cypress-studded coastline hides pebble coves between dramatic cliffs.
-This Ionian jewel (pop.
-100,000) differs from Aegean sisters—lush vegetation from winter rains, Italian influence from Venetian centuries, and British legacy from 1815-1864 protectorate creating unique blend.
+Corfu enchants visitors as Greece's verdant greenest island where lush emerald hills and olive groves cascade dramatically to crystal-clear turquoise Ionian Sea waters, imposing Venetian fortresses guard atmospheric Corfu Town's UNESCO World Heritage old town, and the varied cypress-studded coastline hides secluded pebble coves between dramatic limestone cliffs offering diverse beach experiences.
+This beautiful Ionian island jewel (pop. approximately 100,000 permanent residents) distinctly differs from Greece's famous Aegean Cycladic sisters—remarkably lush green vegetation year-round thanks to abundant winter rains, strong Italian cultural influence from four centuries of Venetian Republic rule (1386-1797), and notable British colonial legacy from the 1815-1864 protectorate period creating a unique fascinating cultural blend rarely found elsewhere in Greece.

 What to Do